 By Guest Blogger Christopher Laney

 My wife and I have three boys, all with different personalities yet similar in so many ways.
 When the oldest was eleven or so, I’d often walk into the family room to find him nearly upside down watching television.
-There were many variations on the position, but he was always twisted in some fashion, usually with part of his back resting on the floor and his feet on the cushion where most people plant their backsides.
+There were many variations on the position, but he was always twisted in some fashion.
+He usually had part of his back resting on the floor and his feet on the cushion where most people plant their backsides.

 “What are you doing?”
 I’d say.
 “How many times have I told you to sit like a normal person?
 Get up!”

 He’d reluctantly stand and attempt to sit on the couch like a gentleman.
-But within fifteen minutes—two minutes if I left the room and peeked back in—he’d find his way to the floor again, feet on the cushions.
+But within fifteen minutes he’d find his way to the floor again, feet on the cushions.